HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 There are other large language models.
 See [What’s the difference between a Large Language Model (LLM) and a General Pre-trained Transformer (GPT)?](https://www.brinwilson.com/whats-the-difference-between-a-large-language-model-llm-and-a-general-pre-trained-transformer-gpt/).

+## What are Generative Pre-trained Transformers (GPT)?

+Generative Pre-trained Transformer (GPT) is a transformer-based model that **uses self-attention mechanisms** to process sequential data, such as natural language text.

+One of the key features of GPT is that it is pre-trained on a massive dataset of human-generated text, allowing it to generate highly realistic and human-like text.
+This pre-training step enables the model to learn rich representations of the underlying structure of language, which can then be fine-tuned for specific NLP tasks, including machine translation, summarization, question answering, and text generation.

+In addition to its impressive performance on a variety of NLP tasks, GPT has also been used to generate creative writing, such as poetry and fiction.
+This has opened up new possibilities for using machine learning in the arts, and has sparked new research into the use of GPT.

+* [What are Generative Pre-trained Transformers (GPT)?]: https://www.linkedin.com/pulse/what-generative-pre-trained-transformers-gpt-scalebuildai/
+[[LinkedIn, ScaleBuild AI] What are Generative Pre-trained Transformers (GPT)?](https://www.linkedin.com/pulse/what-generative-pre-trained-transformers-gpt-scalebuildai/)

 ## Types of Pre-trained Large Language Models